-NOTES TO THE FINANCIAL STATEMENTS (Continued) For the Year Ended December 31, 2013
+HARRIS COUNTY APPRAISAL DISTRICT NOTES TO THE FINANCIAL STATEMENTS (Continued) For the Year Ended December 31, 2014

 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The district has only one type of item, which arises under a modified accrual basis of accounting, that qualifies for reporting in this category.
-Accordingly, the item, unavailable revenue, is reported only in the governmental funds balance sheet.
-The governmental funds report unavailable revenues from rendition penalties.
+The district has two resources which arise under a modified accrual basis of accounting, that qualify for reporting in this category.
+The governmental funds report unavailable revenues from assessments and rendition penalties.
 This amount is deferred and recognized as an inflow of resources in the period that the amount becomes available.
+At the government-wide level, the district reports a deferred inflow of resources for that portion of assessments that was collected for use in the subsequent period.